ppscon/CBOM/docs/REGO-POLICY-NARRATION.md

 **Narration**:
 "QVS-CBOM does the expert cryptographic risk assessment.
 REGO translates that into organizational action.
 You decide: 'Block High-risk today, but give us warnings for quantum vulnerability so we can plan a 5-year migration.'
 REGO enforces YOUR risk tolerance, using QVS-CBOM's expert analysis as input."

-**Connection to Terraform**:
+**Connection to Aqua**:
-The Kubernetes Policy can enforce different controls based on risk:
+Aqua's Kubernetes Policy can enforce different controls based on risk labels:
 ```hcl
 required_labels = [
   {